All in one safer place.

-Intangible items like services, real estate, motorized vehicles (of any kind), custom made items, travel tickets, industrial machinery (for manufacturing), prepaid or gift cards, anything you buy in person, or items that violate PayPal's policies or eBay’s policies.
+Items like real estate, motorized vehicles (of any kind), custom made items, industrial machinery (for manufacturing), prepaid or gift cards, anything you buy in person, or items that violate PayPal's policies.
 You must open a dispute within 180 days or you will not be covered.

-- Disputes can be opened for certain, tangible and physical goods only
+- Disputes can be opened for certain, tangible and intangible goods

 - Full item cost has to be covered in one payment